MarvNC/yomitan-dictionaries/readme.md

 **[Download](https://cdn.discordapp.com/attachments/778430038159655012/942796687401967616/Freq_Monodicts_206k.zip)**

 A frequency dictionary created using monolingual dictionary definitions as the corpus, so it might be useful for those who really like reading dictionaries.
+Made by Avratzzz.

 <details>
 <summary>Dictionaries used:</summary>